dalva24/Alastor/README.md

 A file transfer server and client that transfers file supporting hundreds of simultaneous connection.
 Made in Java utilizing gRPC.

-A quick weekend project of mine, so don't expect it to be very optimized.
+This is just a quick weekend project of mine, so the code may not be as refined.
+Expect horrible memory usage and system resource inefficiencies all around.

 ## Overview